rtheo/CAdynamics/README.md

 Details on pseudo-spectral methods are in the below link<br>
 https://en.wikipedia.org/wiki/Split-step_method<br>

+Superficiality of the CA dimension here is to be understood as follows: All correlations and topological information of<br>
+a discretized grid can be thought of as imposed/enforeced on an equivalent single signal by an interaction kernel.
+Any such<br> discretized world is then isomorphic to a signal of only temporal dimensionality.
+It is the externally imposed<br> interaction that builds the spatial dimensionality as a result of the recursion performed.
+Change appropriately the kernel<br>
+and you can have any dimensionality assuming inf. precision.

 The peculiar analogy in the spectral1D code with the split-step method can be made exact by taking the<br> analysis of the eigenvalues from the first link and considering a superposition of "wavefunctions" with <br>